-Rise (ticker name: RISE) is a delegated proof-of-stake cryptocurrency and decentralized application (dapp) platform.
-It’s designed to provide developers, businesses, tech startups, investors and device users with a platform for dapps, smart contracts and side-chain/token asset creation.
+Rise (ticker name: RISE) is a delegated proof of stake cryptocurrency and decentralised application (dapp) platform.
+It is designed to provide developers, businesses, tech startups, investors and device users with a platform for dapps, smart contracts and side-chain/token asset creation.

-To find out more about how the platform works and how you can buy RISE in the US, keep reading.
+To find out more about how the platform works and how you can buy RISE in Hong Kong, keep reading.

-At the time of this writing, RISE is scheduled to be delisted from Bittrex on February 9, 2018, due to the potential regulatory issues presented by airdrops.
+At the time of writing, RISE is scheduled to be delisted on Bittrex and CoinSpot on 9 February, 2018 due to the potential regulatory issues presented by airdrops.

 Note that the delisting of RISE is not necessarily a reflection of the coin’s legitimacy or quality.